lago-morph/aws-salt/README.md

 branches that each have a cluster associated with them - the terraform state for the cluster is stored in Git, and you don't want to accidentally overwrite an active cluster state file with a merge.

-4. Access your cluster
-If you defined an ssh-bastion, then you can (from the terraform directory) do make ssh-cluster

 It may take a while for the cluster to build.